Barmer, Rajasthan

 Barmer is a city and municipal council in the Barmer district in the state of Rajasthan, India.
 It is the administrative headquarters of Barmer district.
-It is a Group 'C' city for living standards and the headquarters of the Barmer tehsil, Rajasthan.
+Barmer is a Group 'C' city for living standards and the headquarters of the Barmer tehsil, Rajasthan.
+Barmer district is located in western part of Rajasthan.

 Demographics

 As of the 2011 census, Barmer had a population of 100,051.
 Of the total population, 22% are aged 0-6.
 Barmer had an average literacy rate of 56.53%; 70% of males and 30% of females are literate.

 Geography

 The district is spread across an area of 28,387 km^{2}.
 Barmer district is the third-largest district of Rajasthan State.
 This district is famous for its vegetation, such as khejari, ber, ker, sangari and anar (pomegranate).
 It is located between 24°58' and 26°32' N and between 70°05' and 72°52' E. It forms a part of the Thar desert and is situated in the western part of the state.